 Catherine Chun on the other hand is rather difficult to assess.
 She is something of Simon’s opposite.
-Despite being comfortable in her AI form (even seeing it as an improvement) she comes across as rather cold towards other AI entities: claiming that they are not truly sentient (even though they do).
+Despite being comfortable in her AI form (even seeing it as an improvement) she comes across as rather cold towards other AI entities: claiming that they are not truly sentient (even though they are).
 She is a hypocritical and manipulative towards Simon, even though she is a kind person who wants to save humanity in some way.
 She is a complicated person whose morals are not always clear.
 Catherine keeps the player interested in her story through the apparent indifference.
 Her scientific indifference is intriguing to us as it emphasizes the Alien environment Simon has been thrust into.
 She becomes a highly motivated character that is engaging within the story and the theme of humanity.

 We are only human after all.....
 Right?

 As video games grow and mature as an art form devs will start tackling higher story concepts.
 Even though concepts, such as sentience or free will have been explored in other mediums (Minority Report or AI: Artificial intelligencefor example).
 Video Games however, thanks to the addition of interaction can provide their unique spin on deep concepts.
 Such examples can be with Nier: Automata(Don’t get the Steam version please) or the previously mentioned Bioshock .
 SOMA drips with existential horror and the loss of humanity.